Time dispersion in quantum electrodynamics: Experimental Tests

+We include the vector potential via the minimal substitution.
 We can also make use of the TQM equation for the free vector potential (\ref{eq:photon-FS/T}):

 All three equations are defined with reference to the rest frame of the vacuum $\mathcal{V}$, so are invariant.
 As noted, these can often be usefully simplified by rewriting the energy in terms of the quantum energy: $E={E^{S}}+\delta E$ where $E^{S}$ is the value of the energy in SQM, and then assuming that $\delta E$ is small (as in the ``narrow beam'' approximation).

 \subparagraph{Reuse of existing SQM results}

 We will often start with an existing solution in SQM, perhaps a hard-earned part analytic/part numeric approximation specific to a complex mashup of lab-built and off-the-shelf tech.
 In many cases we will be able to reuse these pre-existing solutions.